Health & Safety

 Bi-Polar Disorder and Suicide

 Part 2 of Bipolar Disorder.
 Some people with bipolar disorder become suicidal.
-Anyone who is thinking about committing suicide needs immediate attention, preferably from a
+Anyone who is thinking about committing suicide needs immediate attention, preferably from a mental health professional or

 Read the rest this article free